swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-9-update-the-cicd-pipeline-with-cml.md

 You fixed some of the previous issues:

-- [x] The experiment can be executed on a clean machine with the help of a CI/CD pipeline

-You have a CI/CD pipeline to ensure the whole experiment can still be reproduced using the data and the commands to run using DVC over time.
+- [x] CI/CD pipeline is triggered on pull requests and reports the results of the experiment

 You can now safely continue to the next chapter.